duracellko/azure-pipelines-agent-deployment/docs/Setup_Azure_DevOps_project.md

 ![New Azure Resource Manager service connection](images/Setup_Azure_DevOps_project_New_Azure_service_connection.png)

-4. You can uncheck **Allow all pipelines to use this connection.** as this is not needed in our scenario.
+4. You can uncheck **Allow all pipelines to use this connection** as this is not needed in our scenario.
 5. Select **Service Principal Authentication**.
 6. Click **use the full version of the service connection dialog**.
 Dialog with all options is displayed.
 7. Enter following values: